meltwater/gen_rmq/README.md

 - `GenRMQ.Consumer` - a behaviour for implementing RabbitMQ consumers
 - `GenRMQ.Publisher` - a behaviour for implementing RabbitMQ publishers
-- `GenRMQ.Processor` - a behaviour for implementing RabbitMQ message processors
+- `GenRMQ.Processor` - a behaviour for implementing RabbitMQ message processors, this is useful to separate out business logic from your consumer
 - `GenRMQ.RabbitCase` - test utilities for RabbitMQ ([example usage][rabbit_case_example])

 ## Installation